TITLE: Blood Ties(1/2)

 Scully pursed her lips.
 "That all depended on how things went.
 We came prepared."

 This time it was Grey's turn to gesture toward the front door, and Scully followed him back into sunshine that felt twice as bright after being inside.
 They walked to the car where Mulder sat staring fixedly ahead, hands clamped tightly on the steering wheel.
 Grey opened the door for Scully, then shut it and leaned in her window.
-His jaw tightened when Mulder ignored him, but he blew out a small puff of air and plunged on.
+His jaw tightened when Mulder didn't acknowledge his presence, but he blew out a small puff of air and plunged on.

 "Fox, I'm sorry things got off on the wrong foot between us.
 If you're willing to try again, I'd be glad to give you both dinner tonight.
 I'm no gourmet, but I promise it'll be edible."